AR banner

 REASON FOR LOSS:

-Took off at 18.29 hrs from RAF Tempsford to drop 2 agents (4) by into Poland on Operation Neon 3 and also to drop six containers and one ‘package’ on target at the dropping zone Obraz 108 DZ, Poland.
+Took off at 18.29 hrs from RAF Tempsford to drop 2 agents (see serial 3) by into Poland on Operation Neon 3 and also to drop six containers and one ‘package’ on target at the dropping zone Obraz 108 DZ, Poland.
 This they did with great success.

-Weapon containers used for these drops and right Fl/Sgt.
+Weapon containers used for these drops and right Flt Sgt.
 Kasprzak (courtesy Peter Piotrus)

 Ju 88-C (courtesy Bundesarchive)

-(3) Sgt.
-Puchala managed to jump from the aircraft as it was sliding towards the farmhouse - only slightly hurt and ran off.
-Only to be captured by the Germans on a nearby farm.
+(2) Sgt.
+Puchala managed to jump from the aircraft as it was sliding towards the farmhouse.
+He then ran away from the scene only to be captured by the Germans on a nearby farm.
+He was sent to Stalag Luft 1 at Barth-Vogelsang where he remained until the 8th November 1943.

-(4) 2nd Lt Miroslaw Kryszczukajtis Age 31 (‘Szarzy’) and Bernard Augustyn Wiechula Age 23 (‘Maruda’ translated: Loss of time).
+(3) The two agents, 2nd Lt Miroslaw Kryszczukajtis Age 31 (‘Szarzy’) and Bernard Augustyn Wiechula Age 23 (‘Maruda’ translated: Loss of time).
 Bernard had a twin brother Louis, who served in the Polish Army in France, after the fall of France escaped via the ship ‘Batory’ to England.
-Both are understood to have survived the war.

 Above left: Grave marker and right: Grave today (courtesy Peter Piotrus)

 All are buried at Slaglille Cemetery, 2 miles from Soro, Sjealland, Denmark.
-NoK details for the crew are currently not available - are you able to assist completion of these and any other information?
+The Next of Kin details for the crew are currently not available - are you able to assist completion of these and any other information?

 Sgt.
 Wladyslaw Stanislaw Patlewicz.
 Slaglille Cemetery.
 From Czergowa, Poland.

-Researched for the cousin of Fl/Sgt.
+Researched for the cousin of Flt Sgt.
 Kasprzak, Peter Piotrus (Who also supplied us with extensive research material for this loss).
 Peter also has a website where he has recorded his research work.
-With thanks to the following, Robert Gretzyngier, Wojtek Matusiak, Waldemar Wójcik and Józef Zieliński - 'Ku Czci Połeglyçh Lotnikow 1939-1945',.
-Jerzy Cynk for some of the information used.
-Dr. Theo E.W.
-Boiten and Mr. Roderick J. Mackenzie - 'Nightfighter War Diaries Vol's.
-1 and 2' for Luftwaffe information.
+With thanks to the following, Robert Gretzyngier, Wojtek Matusiak, Waldemar Wójcik and Józef Zieliński - 'Ku Czci Połeglyçh Lotnikow 1939-1945', Jerzy Cynk for some of the information used.
+Thanks to Gabriela Wiechula Byron for the information about her father added with other updates by Aircrew Remembered (Aug 2024).

 Pages of Outstanding Interest